What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Tips:

-- Use a firm but controlled movement.
+- Ensure you use a forceful but controlled motion.

-Step 4: Test baking soda and vinegar mixture.
+Step 4: Try baking soda and vinegar in a mixture.

-Step 5 Step 5: Use a coat hanger that is wire or plumbing snake.
+Step 5 Step 5: Use a coat hanger that is wire or a plumbing snake.

 Note:

-- Do not overdo pulling or pushing actions hard as they can make things worse
+- Don’t push or pull actions hard as they can cause more harm.

 Step 6: Switch on the water supply and verify the result

-Tools | Description |
+| Tools | Description |

-Rubber Gloves | Hand protection from potential bacteria or germs present in the toilet bowl. |
+| Rubber Gloves | Hand protection from potential bacteria or germs present in the toilet bowl. |

-Plunger | Most effective tool for clearing up blocked toilets.
+| Plunger | Most effective tool for clearing up blocked toilets.
 Press firmly over the hole in your toilet bowl and plunge vigorously up and down for about 20 seconds. |

-Baking Soda and Vinegar | Mixture to use if plunging doesn’t work.
+| Baking Soda and Vinegar | Mixture to use if plunging doesn’t work.
 Pour half a cup of baking soda and one cup of vinegar into the toilet bowl.
 Let this mixture settle for about 15 minutes, then pour hot water down (not boiling) to flush out the blockage. |

-Wire Coat Hanger or Plumbing Snake | Tools to use if both plunging and baking soda/vinegar methods have failed.
+| Wire Coat Hanger or Plumbing Snake | Tools to use if both plunging and baking soda/vinegar methods have failed.
 Straighten the wire coat hanger until you have a long thin wire with a hook bent at one end or use the plumbing snake, which is designed specifically for clearing drain clogs. |

-What can I do if the toilet is blocked?
+What can I do if my toilet is blocked?

 How can I stop my toilet from becoming blocked?

-When should I schedule my drains cleared?
+How often should I schedule my drains cleaned?

 Additional Information